richfaces/richfaces/TESTS.md

 `category.Failing`

-These tests are currently generally failing, but they should pass once the referenced issue is fixed.
+These tests are currently known to fail, but they should pass once the referenced issue is fixed.

 Other categories
 ----------------

 The intention is to use more categories as required to:

-* exclude some tests targetting specific environment (e.g. Java EE vs. non Java EE)
+* exclude tests targeting a specific environment (e.g. Java EE vs. non Java EE)
-* exclude some tests which are not running on given browser
+* exclude tests which are not running on given browser

 Test inclusion / exclusion intends to provide as extensive test coverage for all supported environments, but still avoid the known failures to affect test results.
-The categories should be designed for two purposes, as evident from samples:
+The categories should be designed for two purposes, as evidenced from the samples:

 * `JavaEEOnly` - these tests will be run *only* on Java EE capable containers
 * `NoPhantomJS` - these tests *won't* be executed on PhantomJS
 * `FailingOnMyFaces`, `FailingOnFirefox`, `FailingOnTomcat` - these tests are *currently failing*, but they should pass once the referenced issue is fixed

-Note that those categories use keywords `*Only`, `No*` and `FailingOn*` in order to be descriptive.
+Note that those categories use keywords `*Only`, `No*` and `FailingOn*` in order to be sufficiently descriptive.

 Managed Containers